 We have reached the final edition in our series on Dann’s Principles of Management.
 This month we tackle the 9th Principle: Everyone will find fairness somehow.
-To view the list of all nine Principles, visit our August 2012 newsletter.
-Individual descriptions of Dann’s Principles 1-8 can be found using the links at the bottom of this newsletter.
+To view the list of all nine Principles, visit our introductory post to the Principles.
+Individual descriptions of Dann’s Principles 1-8 can be found using the links at the bottom of this post.

 Now for Principle Nine.
 We human beings, at least the vast majority of us, have an innate sense of ethics or fairness.
 We don’t always act on it, but we know that when we don’t, it’s wrong.
 We also know this about others.
 We use this innate ability to evaluate all our relationships.
 Ask more of your spouse than you are willing to give, there will be trouble.
 Friendships, the same.
 So, for example, I have operated on a personal rule that I will loan someone money repeatedly if they pay me back, but fail to pay me once, and that is your last loan, my friend.

 Fairness is part of the basic contract between employer and employee.
 I listened to my father complain about his being taken advantage of by his employer.
 His view was that those who contributed less but marketed themselves more were being promoted and given raises, while he was standing still in the later stages of his career.
 It most definitely impacted his morale, possibly his productivity.
 Can’t speak to the quality of his product, though knowing his self-pride, it likely didn’t.